 Micro-States de facto part of Schengen Area

-How to travel between European countries with ETIAS
+How to Travel Between European Countries with ETIAS

 It’s quick and easy to get around Europe given that there is a relatively short distance between countries.

 Some American tourists choose to hire a car in Europe.
-Visitors must have a valid driver’s licence.
+Visitors must have a valid driver’s license.
 Renting a car is suitable for those who want greater flexibility.
 In addition, with ETIAS, motorists can drive across the border without being stopped.